kurtome/leap/README.md

 ##### Death animations

-The recommended way to handle death animations is to set `removeOnDeath = true` and `finishAnimationBeforeRemove = true`.
-You will also need to:
+The recommended way to handle death animations is to add the `RemoveOnDeathBehavior` or the `RemoveAfterDeathAnimationBehavior`.
+If you depend on the death animation finishing, you will also need to:

 1. Have a `AnchoredAnimationGroup` set on the character, and make sure it sets the `current` animation to whichever death animation you need.